yoanmalie/d8-theming-guide/README.md

 ## Typos

-Since this text is constantly in progress - it still contains some typos.
-Sorry about that :)
+Since this text is constantly in progress.
+This means it still contains some typos and spelling mistakes.

-## Demo code
+## Example theme code

-Recently, I've added some example code in the repo to get you started.
-The example theme can be found in the `src` folder.
-Have fun with.
+Recently, I added some example code in the repo to get you started.
+The example (awesome) theme can be found in the `src` folder.
+Have fun with it.
 Happy Drupal 8 theming.

 > Get Twiggy with it!

 ## Introduction

 Drupal 8 is going to be a huge change for the entire community.
-In order to get front-end developers ready for Drupal 8, I started this theming guide.
+In order to get front-end developers ready for Drupal 8, I created this theming guide.
 It contains an overview of how you can build a Drupal 8 theme, using modern front-end tools.
 If you find any mistakes or outdated documentation, feel free to add a pull request.

 ## Table of content